hackclub-archive/website/README.md

 It looks like you've stumbled upon hackEDU's backend.
 The various clients communicate with me for all things dynamic.

+Watch out, I'm still under heavy development.
+In fact, I'm not even deployed yet!
+The current version of https://hackedu.us is all the way back on 3b3027ae753d1f7b55e35320007a95659c8ef7fd.

 ## Getting Started

 Prerequisites: